 Each TSO shall make available real-time data of relevant parts of its National System to neighbouring TSOs and the EAPP CC.
 Details of the data to be exchanged in real time shall be agreed between the parties.

-TSOs shall ensure the provision of a direct telephone line to neighbouring TSOs and the EAPP CC.
+TSOs shall ensure the provision of direct telephone lines to neighbouring TSOs and the EAPP CC.

 10.1.5.2 Security Analysis